“Set your mind on the things above, not on the things that are on earth.” Colossians 3:2.

 “Let your eyes look directly ahead and let your gaze be fixed straight in front of you.”
 Proverbs 4:25.

-A few years ago I went on a soul-searching vacation to Europe with my best friends.
-Typical, I know.
+Several years ago I went on a soul-searching vacation to Europe with my best friends.
 I left all of my anxiety behind in Chicago and wandered through the streets of Paris, eating croissants and drinking copious amounts of coffee.
 I existed without stress and worry.
 After traveling through several countries and eating enough bread and cheese to feed a small city, I began my amazing journey home.

 The moment I flew into Chicago airspace, I felt the heartbeat of the city.
 The heartbeat of busy, overburdened, and exhausted workaholics.
 The heartbeat of multitaskers trying to make tattered ends meet with the leftovers of their dilapidated energy.